Remember those Vegan Banana Nut Muffins I made recently? If not, you should make them. Like, STAT.

 - Add cocoa powder, gluten-free flour, oat flour, and almond flour and whisk until just combined.
 If the batter appears too thick, add a touch more almond milk.
 But it should be quite thick and NOT pourable – rather scoopable.

 - Lastly, stir in chocolate chips.
-Then divide batter evenly between muffin tins, filling all the way full (should be enough for 9-10), and top with a few more chocolate chips (optional).
+Then divide batter evenly between muffin tins, filling all the way full (should be enough for 9-10 // amount as original recipe is written // adjust if altering batch size), and top with a few more chocolate chips (optional).

 - Bake for 22-28 minutes or until a toothpick inserted into the center comes out clean and the edges appear dry.
 Let cool for 5 minutes in the pan.
 Then remove from tins and let cool on a cooling rack.
 Texture is best when cooled completely.